AmpliconSuite/CycleViz/README.md

 pip install intervaltree
 ```

-To get the Microsoft fonts on Ubuntu (CycleViz defaults to Arial)
+To get the Microsoft fonts on Ubuntu (CycleViz defaults to Arial font)
 ```
 sudo apt-get install ttf-mscorefonts-installer
 ```

+If you are using this with AR, after cloning the CycleViz repo consider running the following to add a line to your `.bashrc` file to enable automatic generation of CycleViz figures at the end of an AR run.
+`cd CycleViz/`
+`echo export CV_SRC=$PWD >> ~/.bashrc`
+`source ~/.bashrc`

 ### Usage
 There are two modes of visualization, circular and linear.
 Currently there are separate scripts to run each mode, but we intend to merge these in the future.